 3. Reinstall Network Adapter Card Driver

-- Double-click Network adapters to expand that category.
+- Double-click Network adapters to expand it and right-click your device.

-- If your network adapter driver needs updating, update it by downloading the latest driver from the network adapter manufacturer’s website.
-Open this page for further guidelines for updating drivers.
+If your network adapter driver needs updating, download the latest driver from the network adapter manufacturer’s website.
+Open the linked page for further guidelines for updating drivers.

 4. Roll Windows Back to a Restore Point